jlafer/flexsim/README.md

 #### Worker Activities
 If you specify any non-standard Worker activities in your domain, make sure they have been created in the target Flex project prior to running `agentsim`.

+#### Skills
+To avoid conflicts with the existing configuration of your target Flex project, the `deploy` script doesn't build out the list of possible `routing.skills` values nor the proficiencies.
+Thus, you should use the Flex Admin page, under the Skills menu choice, to define any of the skills that can be assigned to agents.
+By default these are: "Sales", "Service" and "Support".

 ## Script Execution
 In the project directory, there are five NodeJS scripts.
 See the `execution.txt` file in the project root directory for sample command lines to run these scripts.